thetatoken/theta-mainnet-integration-guide/docs/api.md

 **Returns**

-- code: hash of the smart contract bytecode (for smart contract accounts)
+- code: the hash of the smart contract bytecode (for smart contract accounts)
 - coins: the native token balance
 - reserved_funds: fund reserved for micropayment through the off-chain resource-oriented payment pool
 - root: the root hash of the data Merkle-Patricia trie (for smart contract accounts)